ttscoff/bunch/bunch-files/commands/display.md

 As an example, if your Bunch triggers a shell script that has logging, you can use the `display` command to tail the log in a floating or desktop-level window.

+Use the Pause button to pause watching for file changes (and thus pause the window updates).
+When you click Resume, all changes that accumulated while paused will be shown.

 > Note that if you want to preview Markdown or other text markup as HTML files, you should render it to HTML using your processor of choice.
 Point the `display` command to the resulting HTML file.
 That file will be watched for updates, so if you have a script running that refreshes the file, the preview will also refresh.
 {:.tip}